overmind88/hypha-installation/README.md

   - NOTE: all data stored only inside docker container will be lost after restart
 - Ports
   - Each container configuration has `ports:` section
-  - NOTE: If you make changes to ports mapping do not forgot to make corresponding changes in nginx configuration (`7.8`, `8.9`)
+  - NOTE: If you make changes to ports mapping don't forget to make corresponding changes in nginx configuration (`7.8`, `8.9`)

 #### 7.5.
 Nginx configuration